Olwar/ml-tradingbot-template/README.md

 This is not mandatory, You can just delete all the lines with `telegram_bot_sendtext("message")`.
 But it's a super nice feature.
 You will get automatic messages on Telegram about all the trades.
 Creating a telegram bot is quite easy, check out this: https://core.telegram.org/bots

 That's it!

+Other things to note:
+The db_creator.py assumes the model uses these technical indicators: adx, rsi and stoch.
+You can calculate your own techincal indicators from the price using this incredible pandas.ta https://github.com/twopirllc/pandas-ta